CarlSargunar/Umbraco-Docker/Article_2.md

 ![Docker Application](/media/docker-compose.png)

-You'll be able to access your website at http://localhost:5080
+You'll be able to access your website at http://localhost:5080 and the 2nd site at http://localhost:5080.
+This is a typical arrangement where you might want to load-balance your umbraco content delivery websites, or have a separate editing and publishing environment - the details of how to load balance is beyond the scope of this, but there are some great courses available from Umbraco if you want further info.

 That's it - all done!